Cloud-Blogger-Academy/DevOps-Interview-Question/Terraform/Terraform_Interview_Questions_Answers_2026_Lifetime_Access.md

-# Terraform Interview Questions & Answers (2026 Edition)
+# Real Time Terraform Interview Questions & Answers

 **Cracking your next DevOps/Cloud interview?
 These are practical Terraform questions recruiters commonly ask — with clear, interview-ready answers and commands/code where useful.**